nus-cs1010/2425-s1/docs/guides/environments.md

 The PE hosts can only be accessed from within the School of Computing networks.
 If you want to access it from outside, you need to connect through SoC VPN (:material-alpha-d-circle: in Figure 1).

 First, you need to set up a Virtual Private Network (VPN) (See [instructions here](https://dochub.comp.nus.edu.sg/cf/guides/network/vpn)).
-The staff at `helpdesk@comp.nus.edu.sg` or the IT helpdesk in COM1, Level 1, will be able to help you with setting up if needed.
+The staff at the IT helpdesk in COM1, Level 1, will be able to help you with setting up if needed.
+You can also contact them via the NUS IT RT system at [https://rt.comp.nus.edu.sg](https://rt.comp.nus.edu.sg).

 !!! note "SoC VPN vs NUS VPN"